-When a colon cancer diagnosis keeps you up at night, trust in the expertise of gastroenterologist Krishna Rayapudi, MD at Gastro Office in Hilliard, Ohio and serving residents in the greater Columbus area.
-From diagnosis to treatment, he involves you in each medical decision and gives you honest advice about your next steps.
+When a colon cancer diagnosis keeps you up at night, trust in the expertise of gastroenterologists Krishna Rayapudi, MD and Rohan Modi, MD at Gastro Office in Hilliard, Ohio and serving residents in the greater Columbus area.
+From diagnosis to treatment, the team involves you in each medical decision and gives you honest advice about your next steps.
 Don’t let a colon cancer diagnosis make you lose hope: Schedule a consultation online or by phone and learn more about available treatment options.

 Colon cancer occurs in the lowest part of your digestive system, affecting your colon, also known as the large intestine.
 In many cases, routine cancer screenings are the most effective way to identify cancer early, allowing for the most effective treatment.

 If you have a history of cancer, or if colon cancer runs in your family, Dr. Rayapudi may recommend routine colon cancer screenings.
 If he detects any abnormalities, he may recommend additional testing to confirm cancer.